JQChong/jet-lag/docs/hiding/the_hider_deck/curses.md

 You cannot begin fulfilling the casting cost of this curse if you would be otherwise unable to play a curse; once the cost is fulfilled, this cast must be cast immediately.
 "Found in nature," in this context, does not necessarily mean found in a natural space or untouched by humans; it simply means that you must find the rocks yourself, and cannot buy them.

+### Curse of the Lie Detector

+You must answer all photo questions truthfully, and photo questions do not count into the three questions.
+Moreover, once three non-photo questions have been asked, seekers will make their guess as soon as possible, and you have to tell seekers truthfully whether you have lied and which question you did lied.

 ### Curse of the Distant Cuisine

 The restaurants used in this curse must explicit reference a single country or region within a single country within either their name or some other public-facing material such as a menu.
 If a restaurant associates itself with multiple countries, or a region larger than a single country (such as an "Asian" restaurant), it cannot be used for this curse.
 Distance from a given country is measured from your exact location to the nearest point in that country.